fritzgt/webapi-challenge/README.md

 - [x] Mention two parts of Express that you learned about this week.

+  1.Express Router
+  2.Express middleware

 - [x] Describe Middleware?

+Middleware are functions that get executed base on the order that were introduced in the server code.

 - [x] Describe a Resource?

+Is the data that the server is processing like users, purchases etc..

 - [x] What can the API return to help clients know if a request was successful?

+The request status

 - [x] How can we partition our application into sub-applications?

+Using routing we can setup the routes to keep our code organized and makes the code also easier to understand and debug

 ## Project Setup